Mazatlan cruises and the best recommended shore excursions!

 Please consider joining the mazatlantoday.net community -- you will receive email updates as soon as further information regarding the re-start of cruises to Mazatlán is available!

-Five major cruise ship lines offer cruise vacations to Mazatlan during the 2020 cruise season.
+Five major cruise ship lines offered cruise vacations to Mazatlan during the 2019-2020 cruise season.

 Major cruise lines include Carnival, Disney, Holland America, Norwegian and Princess.